Health leaders optimistic for spring in Miami Valley

 “COVID is something that is going to be around for a long time and other strains will be a problem, so we need to continue the vaccination process and get as many people as possible,” said Suffoletto.

-Patterson says COVID-related hospital admissions are down 70-percent in Clark County.
+Patterson said COVID-related hospital admissions are down 70-percent in Clark County.
 If this trend continues, Patterson believes the spring may feel relatively normal for Ohioans.

 “The cases and hospitalizations continue to plummet and we’re moving in the right direction,” said Patterson.